-(3) Foreign currency transactions
+(4) Foreign currency transactions

-The Company's parent company only financial statements are presented in its functional currency, New Taiwan Dollars (NT\$).
-Items included in the financial statements are measured using that functional currency.
+The Group's consolidated financial statements are presented in New Taiwan Dollars (NT\$), which is also the Company's functional currency.
+Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.

-Transactions in foreign currencies are initially recorded by the Company at the respective functional currency rates prevailing at the date of transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency closing rates of exchange at the reporting date.
-Non-monetary items measured at fair value in foreign currencies are translated using the exchange rates at the date when the fair value is determined.
-Non-monetary items that are measured at historical cost in foreign currencies are translated using the exchange rates as at the dates of the initial transactions.
+Transactions in foreign currencies are initially recorded by the Group entities at their respective functional currency rates prevailing at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing rate of exchange ruling at the reporting date.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
+Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates of the initial transactions.